Zabanaa/zabanaa.github.io/_posts/2017-08-15-async-await-a-basic-introduction.md

 ## Conclusion

-Async/Await is going to make asynchronous programming easier to reason about for intermediate/advanced programmers as well as developers coming from
+Async/Await is going to make asynchronous programming easier to reason about for intermediate/advanced programmers and help get beginners on board quicker.
-    languages that natively handle async code like golang.
-But more importantly, it will help simplify the concept for the beginners.
-So try it out for yourself !
+Also, if you're coming from a language that handles async tasks natively (like golang), you'll be right at home.

 If you've made it this far, thanks for reading !
 If you spot anything that should be corrected, hit me up on twitter I'm [@zabanaa](https://twitter.com/zabanaa).